Justin Theroux didn't just receive critical acclaim while starring on The Leftovers, he also gained a lasting friendship.

 ET spoke with Ann Dowd at the 70th Annual Writers Guild Awards in New York City about the bond she shares with the 46-year-old actor after starring in such a dramatic HBO series.

 "Justin is a very good friend," Dowd gushed.
 "He's such a great, supportive friend."

-When the 62-year-old actress won a Golden Globe this year for her role in The Handmaid's Tale, Theroux posted a message in praise of his former co-star.
+When the 62-year-old actress won an Emmy last year for her role in The Handmaid's Tale, Theroux posted a message in praise of his former co-star.
 "This stunning woman.
 I love you Annie.
 Bravo," he captioned a pic of Dowd tearfully accepting her award.

 "We've been to the lower depths together in The Leftovers," Dowd shared.
 "So, that will stay [with us] for the rest of our lives."